 Who will most likely fall behind in a virtual learning environment?

 Due to unique challenges associated with their diagnosis, children with disabilities are more likely to regress in behavioral and social skills, as well as academically in general.
-Starting in preschool, these children and their supportive families, count on a support team and a slew of special education teachers and service providers to support them thru what can be a rigorous daily routine a school.
+Starting in preschool, these children and their supportive families, count on a support team and a slew of Specifically designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability. teachers and service providers to support them thru what can be a rigorous daily routine a school.
 Of course, due to what feels like a new normal, with COVID-19, our parents are solely trying to fill the gap of an entire support team.
 Disabilities run the gamut from fairly significant intellectual disabilities, severe language challenges, moderate behavioral concerns to mild learning disabilities.
 Naturally, families are at a loss determining how and what to do and maintaining continuity in the level of care to promote their child’s continued learning and development at home when the ground has been taken out from under them.
 Consistency is a huge factor in helping to minimize frustration, reduce anxiety and thereby reducing subsequent challenging behaviors for many children.
 With another transition approaching and the uncertainty surrounding the return to school, our families may experience disengagement from school work and an uptick in behavioral outbursts.
 To combat that, some service providers and special education teachers have done a phenomenal job transitioning to offer guidance and virtual support.
 So what does that look like?
 Some tools such as visual activities and aids that can readily be implemented utilizing materials found in the home have come in handy, as well as routine check-ins with students via Zoom.
 Under the Individuals with Disabilities Education Act (IDEA 2004), special education teams are required to meet federal obligations to provide educational services that are specialized for students with disabilities.
 Fortunately, these phenomenal special education teams are thinking outside the box and using creativity to figure out ways to provide that specialized educational support in a virtual world.
 Our families and educators have never worked harder to support children with disabilities.

 What needs to be done to recover lost ground?